cosmos72/stmx/README.md

             ;; ...
           ))

-- `ATOMIC` is the main macro: it wraps Lisp forms into a transaction.
+- `ATOMIC` is the main macro: it wraps Lisp forms into a transaction then executes them.
   The above functions and methods could also be written as:

         (defun bar (obj)